MikeBusuttil/kaggle/README.md

 - attempt to learn scikit-learn's API to see if there's value there (for readability perhaps & CV runtime I bet)
   - xgb cv model for HPO
 - attempt to learn PyCaret's API (for readability & dev speed)
+- ask why there's a clear trend of overvalued cheap houses and undervalued expensive houses...
+  - but all my attempts to correct for it fail

 #### attempt #7